ldaley/remote-control/doc/manual/src/chapters/020-client.md

 ### Adding closures to context

 Sometimes you might want to define closures outside of the `exec` method call and then execute them on the server side.
 This is especially usefull when creating DSL-like calls that get executed on the remote.
-You can use `contextClosures` option in the `exec` call for that.
+You can use `usedClosures` option in the `exec` call for that.

 Given a delegate class and a dsl entry-point: